 That’s because online banks have the luxury of forwarding incredible savings opportunities, like no-fee savings accounts, and high-yield savings account rates to their customers because, unlike commercial banks and credit unions, online institutions do not have to pay for overhead expenses.

-Today’s Top 5 Best Online Savings Account Rates
+Today’s Top 5 Best Online Savings Account Rates of 2013

 The internet is full of online financial institutions claiming to offer the best online savings account rates that might sound too good to be true.
 Luckily, depositors can, in fact, face greater gains through the high yield savings account rate options online.
 Here are the top online savings rates today: